Accredit: verb ac·cred·it \ə-ˈkre-dət\

 - Take an exam that tested knowledge from the course manual plus knowledge of EFT International's EFT training structures and requirements for certification and accreditation

-- If necessary, update their website according to EFT International trainer requirements
+- If necessary, update their website according to AAMET trainer requirements

 - Provide details of courses delivered and number of trainees during the preceding year

-- Provide details of their supervision/mentoring and CPD record
+- Provide details of their mentoring and CPD record

-- Provide personal references from both a supervisor and someone who had trained with them
+- Provide personal references from both a mentor and someone who had trained with them

 - Sign a Trainer’s Contract